marp-team/marp-core/README.md

 # A traditional 4:3 slide
 ```

 If you want to use more size presets in your theme, you have to define `@size` metadata(s) in theme CSS.
-[Learn in the document of theme metadata for Marp Core][themes].
+[Learn in the document of theme metadata for Marp Core][metadata].

 Theme author does not have to worry an unintended design being used with unexpected slide size because user only can use pre-defined presets by author.

+[metadata]: ./themes#metadata-for-additional-features

 ### Emoji support